josh7197/DL_Finalproject_CS2470/README.md

 ## Step 1: Web Scraping

 - Our group started out by scraping data from the web, leveraging the GoodReads, NYT API along with Amazon Books, to fetch meta information for each book.
-Navigate to the following notebook for the technical implementation: Amazon_Web_Scrapper_Code.ipynb, scraper.ipynb.
+Navigate to the following notebooks for the technical implementation: Amazon_Web_Scrapper_Code.ipynb, scraper.ipynb.

-#### Note: We referenced krbarounis kickstarter code to get a working data set before running EDA to match our problem scope.
+#### Note: We referenced krbarounis kickstarter code to get a working data set before running EDA to better fit our problem scope.

 ## Step 2: EDA